You've chosen a suitable template, and you've set up your campaign: you're now ready to create and edit your campaign content.

 The preview tool provides various options with which to review your content, including tablet and phone views, as well as desktop (the availability of these views depends upon the browser you're using, however).

-Perform a test send by clicking on Test send, which is also positioned along the top of EasyEditor, next to 'Preview'.
+Perform a test send by selecting Test send, which is also positioned along the top of EasyEditor, next to 'Preview'.

 The 'Test send' window will open and you'll be prompted to choose an email address (or to add one) to send the test to.

-After reviewing, testing and refining your campaign, you're ready to move on to creating a plain text version by clicking on Save & continue.
+After reviewing, testing and refining your campaign, you're ready to move on to creating a plain text version by selecting Save & continue.

 Doing more with EasyEditor